Timonas04/ternary-gates-GF180MCU/README.md

 # ternary-gates-GF180MCU
-ternary gate schematics and layouts for use as standard cells in ternary digital logic

-the goal is to make a list of standard cells for digital design.
+The goal is to make a list of standard cells for digital design.
 The following cells are planned:

 **parity 1:**
 * STI
 * cycle